zphw/satellite-network-research/README.md

 ## Usage

+The Trial class in the module `trial.py` serves as the template class, a basic trial, and can be extended to create customized trials.

-First, modify `trial.py` to fill in your SSH user/password and the protocol for the trial.
+To run or create a trial, you can check [hystart_trial.py](../blob/master/hystart_trial.py) for example and modify the file to fill in your SSH username/password and the protocol for the trial.

 Then, run

 ```
-python3 trial.py
+python3 hystart_trial.py
 ```

-The script will automatically run the trial and generate the plot.
+It will automatically run the trial and generate the plot.

 ## Credits